spotlightpa/poor-richard/content/news/2022-09-12-SPLGUVGUIDE.md

 authors = ["Stephen Caruso", "Ethan Edward Coston", "Angela Couloumbis"] blurb = "The 2022 election for governor in Pennsylvania could dramatically change the course of the state.
-Here’s what you need to know about Democrat Josh Shapiro and Republican Doug Mastriano to make an informed vote." byline = "Stephen Caruso of Spotlight PA, Ethan Edward Coston of Spotlight PA and Angela Couloumbis of Spotlight PA" description = "The 2022 election for governor in Pennsylvania could dramatically change the course of the state.
-Here’s what you need to know about Democrat Josh Shapiro and Republican Doug Mastriano to make an informed vote." image = "external/m20kec48mye5yyeqptmvzg0bhw.jpeg" image-credit = "THOMAS HENGGE & STEVEN M. FALK / Philadelphia Inquirer" image-description = "Five gubernatorial candidates will be on the Nov.
-8 ballot, including Democrat Josh Shapiro (left) and Doug Mastriano (right)." internal-budget = "Pa. election 2022: Your complete guide to the candidates for governor" internal-id = "SPLGUVGUIDE" kicker = "Elections"
+Here’s what you need to know about Democrat Josh Shapiro and Republican Doug Mastriano to make an informed vote." byline = "Stephen Caruso of Spotlight PA, Ethan Edward Coston of Spotlight PA and Angela Couloumbis of Spotlight PA" description = "Here’s what you need to know about Democrat Josh Shapiro and Republican Doug Mastriano ahead of the 2022 Pennsylvania election." image = "external/m20kec48mye5yyeqptmvzg0bhw.jpeg" image-credit = "THOMAS HENGGE & STEVEN M. FALK / Philadelphia Inquirer" image-description = "The 2022 Pennsylvania gubernatorial candidates Democrat Josh Shapiro and Republican Doug Mastriano." internal-budget = "Pa. election 2022: Your complete guide to the candidates for governor" internal-id = "SPLGUVGUIDE" kicker = "Elections"